IDMEFv2/idmefv2-connectors/idmefv2/connectors/zabbix/README.md

 **Push mode**: For test push mode you can follow (./ZABBIX_WEBHOOK_SETUP_README.md).

+**For a simpler setup without modifying your Zabbix server configuration, Polling Mode is the recommended option.**

 For detailed instructions on how to configure Zabbix to send alerts to the connector in push mode, including Media Type and Action setup, see (./ZABBIX_WEBHOOK_SETUP_README.md)

 In both modes, once an alert is retrieved, the connector will translate it into IDMEFv2 format and send it to the server configured under [idmefv2].